 When do Flying Club miles expire?

-Miles expire after 36 months, unless there is account activity (earning or redemption).
-A single transaction once every 36 months will prevent expiration.
+Miles expire after 36 months unless there is account activity (earning or redeeming).